froggleston/freqtrade-frogtrade9000/README.md

 ### Known issues

 - The `keyboard` module needs root/sudo on Linux to gain access to `/dev/input*`.
-You can run frogtrade9000 without sudo, but any of the hokey keyboard interactivity will be disabled.
+You can run freqTUI without sudo, but any of the hokey keyboard interactivity will be disabled.
 - The display flickers on some terminals, e.g. git bash.
 I can't do anything about that.
 - The exception handling is lame.
 This needs improvement.
 - A JSON config file would help with more granular bot use and general tool settings, e.g. informative pair as default.
 I'll get round to this soon.